Exeton/SpigotTutorial/Resources/CreatingAPlugin.md

 You've finished your first plugin.
 In future lessons, you'll do things like sending the player messages, and making soup heal people.
 To ensure you've done everything correctly you'll need to create a jar file, and ensure your plugin loads when you start your server.

 #### Create the plugin jar file
-To make the file your server will use, click on the build tab, then build articafts > build.
+To make the file your server will use, click on the build tab, then build artifacts > build.
 A jar file should be created wherever you specified in the Project Structure window.
-If you forgot where you told Intellij to build the jar, reopone the Project Structure window (ctrl + alt + shift + s), and click the Artifacts tab.
+If you forgot where you told Intellij to build the jar, reopen the Project Structure window (ctrl + alt + shift + s), and click the Artifacts tab.
 If your artifact isn't getting created, you probably messed up [creating the artifact](https://github.com/Exeton/SpigotTutorial/blob/master/Resources/CreatingAPlugin.md#tell-intellij-where-to-put-your-finished-plugin).

 <details><summary>Pictures</summary>